Deltares/hydromt/docs/user_guide/prepare_data.rst

 The path to multiple files can be set using a sting glob or several keys, see description of the ``path`` argument in the :ref:`yaml file description <data_yaml>`.
-In this example additional renaming and unit conversion preprocessing steps are added to unify the data to match the hydroMT naming and unit :ref:`terminology <terminology>`.
+In this example additional renaming and unit conversion preprocessing steps are added to unify the data to match the HydroMT naming and unit :ref:`terminology <terminology>`.

 .. code-block:: yaml